Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Double local-to-unity in mildly explosive regime

-In the mildly explosive setup with $\rho_n=1+c/k_n$, we have $\rho_n^2-1=\frac{2c}{k_n} - \frac{c^2}{k_n^2}$, so the normalization used here is asymptotically equivalent.
-The key difference is that, despite near–unit volatility persistence, the ratio statistic retains a Cauchy limit that is invariant to the innovation distribution and to the volatility parameters.
-This implies that during incipient bubble phases, explosive mean dynamics dominates the details of volatility, yielding robust diagnostics of explosiveness.
-Thus, inference on exuberance is thus less sensitive to tail and volatility misspecification than in fully explosive environments.
-The mild‑explosive, moderate‑deviation limit is also insensitive to initial conditions of order $o_p(k_n^{1/2})$, in contrast to genuinely explosive AR(1) models where $y_0$ can affect the limit law \citep{anderson1959asymptotic}.
+Since \(\rho_n=1+c/k_n\), \( \rho_n^2-1 = \frac{2c}{k_n}+\frac{c^2}{k_n^2} = \frac{2c}{k_n}\{1+o(1)\}. \) Therefore, \( (\rho_n^2-1)^{-1}\sim \frac{k_n}{2c}, \) so the normalization \( \frac{k_n\rho_n^n}{2c}(\widehat\rho_n-\rho_n) \) used in Theorem~\ref{thm:thm2} is the moderate-deviation counterpart of the classical fixed-explosive normalization The key difference is that, despite near-unit volatility persistence, the ratio statistic retains a Cauchy limit that is invariant to the volatility parameters and does not rely on Gaussian innovations.
+This implies that during incipient bubble phases, explosive mean dynamics dominate the details of volatility, yielding diagnostics of explosiveness that are less sensitive to tail and volatility misspecification than in fully explosive environments.
+As noted earlier, the mildly explosive limit requires only \(y_0=o_p(k_n^{1/2})\), hence the initial condition does not affect the limit law, as in the nearly stationary moderate-deviation.

-Economically, $\ell_n$ measures the cumulative impact of uncertainty shocks on the process scale, a measure of volatility, which rises slowly as volatility becomes ultra-persistent.
-Its appearance with the same power in both components explains why the serial correlation is invariant to the volatility parameters in the mildly explosive regime, leading to a Cauchy limit that is robust to the exact strength of volatility persistence.

-Similarly to the near-stationary case, the conclusions extend to moderately explosive roots near $-1$.
-Defining the sign‑flipped series $y_t^{\ast}=(-1)^t y_t$ maps the problem to the positive near‑explosive case without altering the volatility path, so the same normalization yields a Cauchy limit for the serial correlation statistic.
-This implies that the inference hinges on proximity to the unit circle rather than the sign of the root, and remains robust to slowly varying uncertainty.
+Similarly, moderately explosive roots near \(-1\) are handled by the sign transformation \(y_t^*=(-1)^t y_t\), which maps the model to the positive mild-explosive case without changing the volatility path.
+Hence the same normalization gives the Cauchy limit, showing that inference depends on distance from the unit circle rather than the sign of the root.